OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 DCPAM ETL does not limit the number of transformations in any way.
 Furthermore, both local and remote approaches can be used simultaneously.

-Data transformation in DCPAM ETL workflow is not enforced.
+Data transformation in DCPAM ETL pipeline is not enforced.

 > **Information**: This section is incomplete.
 Transform process in DCPAM is still under development.